ilmonteux/ilmonteux.github.io/_pages/chronomaps.md

         ci.append(sum([ ci2[3] for ci2 in absorbed_cities]))
     return cities
     ```
     From an input of cities, each passed as `[lon, lat, name, population]`, for each city this looks at cities within a certain radius (25 miles by default) and adds the population of any smaller city to the city around which we are looking.
-The list of cities returned is then `[lon, lat, name, population, clsutered_cities_names, clsutered_cities_populations]`: as an example, take Los Angeles, which has 3.97M people in GeoNamesCache database.
-Within a 25 miles radius, we have Long Beach (474K) and Anaheim (350k), and many more.
+The list of cities returned is then `[lon, lat, name, population, clsutered_cities_names, clsutered_cities_populations]`: as an example, take Los Angeles, which has 3.97M people in the GeoNamesCache database.
+Within a 25 miles radius, we have Long Beach (474k) and Anaheim (350k), and many more.
 Summing together all the 113 cities within a 25 miles of Los Angeles, there are 11M people!
 So when drawing the map, I will not draw any of the smaller cities and just assign 11 million people to Los Angeles.

 #### Chronomaps
 Finally, we are now equipped to make chronomaps that are visually recognizable.
 As I will be making many of these figures, I wrote a function that will return the whole chronomap, `make_chronomap(x,y,z, ax, projmap, p0, levels, lim = 155, plot_states=True, plot_cities=True, dist_cut=25, n_cities_cut=20, small_city_radius=0, plot_roads=True, roads='', plot_water=True, cbarlabel='Travel time (hours)', theta='', water_lw=1, zorder_water=3)`